 Except as provided below, the furnishing of nonpublic portfolio holdings information to any third party (other than authorized governmental or regulatory personnel) requires the prior approval of the President of the Adviser and of the Chief Compliance Officer of the Fund.
 The President of the Adviser and the Chief Compliance Officer will approve the furnishing of nonpublic portfolio holdings information to a third party only if they consider the furnishing of such information to be in the best interests of the Fund and its shareholders.
 In that regard, and to address possible conflicts between the interests of Fund shareholders and those of the Adviser and its affiliates, the following procedures apply.
-No consideration may be received by the Fund, the Adviser, any affiliate of the Adviser or any of their employees in connection with the disclosure of portfolio holdings information.
-Before information is furnished, the third party must sign a written agreement that it will safeguard the confidentiality of the information, will use it only for the purposes for which it is furnished and will not use it in connection with the trading of any security.
-Persons approved to receive nonpublic portfolio holdings information will receive it as often as necessary for the purpose for which it is provided.
+No consideration may be received by the Fund, the Adviser, any affiliate of the Adviser or any of their employees in connection with the disclosure of portfolio holdings information, will use it only for the purposes for which it is furnished and will not use it in connection with the trading of any security.
+Persons approved to receive nonpublic portfolio holdings information will receive it as often as necessary for the purpose for which it is furnished.
 Such information may be furnished as frequently as daily and often with no time lag between the date of the information and the date it is furnished.
-The Board receives and reviews annually a list of the persons who receive nonpublic portfolio holdings information and the purposes for which it is furnished.
+The Board receives and reviews annually a list of the persons who receive nonpublic portfolio holdings information it is furnished.